 To capture the intense detail of these flowers, Leaser literally had to create a new process.
 "Traditional camera equipment just didn't work," Leaser said.
 "The images just weren't sharp enough to enlarge to these sizes, which measure about four feet across."
 So, after months of trial and error, he developed a process using sophisticated imaging techniques, including technology from NASA's missions to Mars.
-Some are calling it the dettagli process because of the incredible detail in the images.
+A prominent art critic called Leaser's technique the dettagli process because of the incredible detail in the images.
 "When you see these large canvases, you literally get a bees-eye view into the flower.
 You will see things you normally wouldn't even notice, like the tiny hairs on an orchid," Leaser said.